Table of Contents

 Now,

-- Navigate to File menu > New
+- Go to File menu > New

 - From LDAP Browser, choose LDAP Connection

-Provide connection details
+Provide connection details:

 For authentication method, I will be using No Authentication